ePages-de/epages-docs/soap/access.md

 To being able to interact with the ePages shops, the respective web services will be enabled and WSDL file and version will be provided by ePages.

 {% callout info Web services are subject to change. %}
 It is recommended to use the latest web service version available on the repository.
-Older versions will be supported further, but may not be displayed.
+Older versions may not be displayed, but will be supported further.
 {% endcallout %}